CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 * Give your protocol a name and select 'save' in the upper right corner of the app

-* If you want to set-up a standard curve, select your protocol, scroll to the bottom, and select standard curve.

-{% include note.html content="standard curves are specific to each device.
-If you plan to run the same assay across multiple devices, you'll have to run the standard curve on each device." %}

 * To begin a run, go back to the main screen of the app and choose 'start run'.
-Choose your data folder, then your protocol, then select the run type (standard curve, qualitative, etc).
-Hit run and follow the on screen instructions to begin the run
+Choose your protocol and data folder, then follow the on screen instructions to begin the run.

 {% include links.html %}